rzane/programming-tests/README.md

 #### Java

+To open the project in Eclipse:

 1. Open Eclipse and go to File > Import
 2. Choose General > Existing Projects into Workspace.
 Click Next.
 3. Click Browse and choose the `java` folder from this project.
 Click Finish.
 4. You now be able to run the project.

+Or you can use gradle:

+    $ gradle test -b java/build.gradle

 #### Javascript